mozilla/firefox57-sprint/_articles/host.md

 For this event you can request up to 30 USD.
 Please note that you can only apply for the budget after the event happend.
 To do so, fill out the [request budget](https://goo.gl/forms/fkwubidAAnvK40vF3) form and provide the link to your receipts.
 Budget requests without a link to receipts will not be considered.

-Note: We know that in some cases 30 USD might not be enough.
-So in cases you've spent more do send us the receipts.
-We will evaluate them and reimburse you if the expenses are logical in your local.
+**Note:** We know that in some cases 30 USD might not be enough.
+In cases you've spent more do send us the receipts.
+We will evaluate them and reimburse you if the expenses are justified in your local.

 Here is a list of items you can ask for: